-The Company incurred costs related to its acquisitions and divestitures completed in 2021 and 2020.
+Transaction and transition costs incurred related to its acquisitions and divestitures.
 These costs include both the costs of completing the transactions and the costs of integrating these new operations into the Company, including equity transactions with non-controlling interest.
 Transaction costs include legal, accounting, due diligence, consulting and general acquisition costs.
 Transition costs include information technology costs, transitional staffing requirements, service fees paid to the vendor during the transition period and other costs directly related to the operational integration of the newly acquired businesses, as well as any closing costs associated with the closure or divestiture of operations.

-(c) Other expenses (net)
+(c) Other expenses

-Other expenses (net) primarily relates to \$3.7 million revaluation of deferred purchase price payables.
-It also includes, foreign exchanges gains and losses, and other expenses.
+Other expenses primarily relate to revaluation of deferred purchase price payables.
+It also includes, foreign exchanges losses, and other expenses.